JavierAguerri/queueInMultithreading/README.md

 process_order (), ..." (or in its abbreviated version: "P, P, C, C, ... ").</p>

 ## Test cases
-<p>Describe the most relevant test cases to be tested, and for each test case, indicate the input
+<p><i>Describe the most relevant test cases to be tested, and for each test case, indicate the input
 that generates it (assume MAX_QUEUE_SIZE = 4).
-Use the abbreviated version “P,P,C,C…” to indicate the input.</p>
+Use the abbreviated version “P,P,C,C…” to indicate the input.</i></p>

 ### Answer